maaydin/katacoda-scenarios/kubernetes-dojo/application-deployment/step1.md

-Follow the instructions given by trainer.
+Follow the instructions given by trainer to connect to GKE.